curv3d/curv/docs/Shape_Atlas.rst

 Existing polyhedron constructors like ``cube``, ``icosahedron``, etc, are modified so that they can be used as input values.

+``antiprism n``
+  3d shape constructor, one of the Conway primitives.

 * In OpenSCAD, by Kit Wallace: https://github.com/KitWallace/openscad/blob/master/conway.scad
 * In JavaScript/VRML, by George Hart: http://www.georgehart.com/virtual-polyhedra/conway_notation.html
 * HTML5: http://levskaya.github.io/polyhedronisme/